syncfusion-content/maui-docs/MAUI/Circular-Charts/Getting-Started.md

 ## Creating an application using the .NET MAUI chart

 1. Create a new .NET MAUI application in Visual Studio.
-2. Syncfusion .NET MAUI components are available in [nuget.org](https://www.nuget.org/).
+2. Syncfusion® .NET MAUI components are available in [nuget.org](https://www.nuget.org/).
 To add SfCircularChart to your project, open the NuGet package manager in Visual Studio, search for Syncfusion.Maui.Charts and then install it.
 3. To initialize the control, import the Chart namespace.
 4. Initialize [SfCircularChart](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfCircularChart.html).